On Having Less Thinking: Untangling The Three Principles Psychology from Psychology

 Unfortunately Mr. Banks didn’t realize that, while such profound spiritual insights could potentially change psychology, the outlook of psychology would also affect or often limit how a spiritual message might be heard.
 In essence, the spiritual is about universal reality (the Absolute), whereas psychology addresses the personal.
 They start from different assumptions and worldviews.
 Western psychology starts with the assumption that there is such a thing as a person, and they are a body, a mind (that comes from a brain and nervous system), in a world of circumstances, and so tools are needed to change and affect that body-mind (techniques, drugs, analysis, changes to lifestyle, circumstances, relationships, work, etc.).
 It is a materialist worldview.
 The 3P seemed to introduce new tools, but really it was undermining the entire reality assumption underneath.
 Even though psychologists who were working with Syd understood to some degree that this was a very radical change in outlook, they themselves could not shift their outlook far enough fast enough through an effort of will (and Syd was often confronting them about their lack of understanding – see the book “Paradigm Shift” by Jack Pransky), or their students (patients) would hear it from their old way of seeing things – in other words from the (small) mind, from the (small) self or ego, from their conditioned way of seeing, perceiving and acting.

-By way of contrast, Traditional spiritual paths like Advaita and the yoga philosophy and practices of Kashmir Shaivism had tools to address these mental and bodily patterns of conditioning.
+By way of contrast, traditional spiritual paths like Advaita vedanta and the yoga philosophy and practices of Kashmir Shaivism had tools to address these mental and bodily patterns of conditioning.
 Syd Banks and the psychologists assumed that talking and understanding would be enough to effect a radical shift, a transformation in outlook.
 And indeed sometimes these transformation did occur – for example from simply attending Syd’s lectures, and being around him and the people around him living their lives on Salt Spring Island – and it’s enough to keep the hope alive.
-But a large portion of the time, people are now wondering why they are not getting it or what exactly it is they are getting or not.
+But a large portion of the time, people are now wondering why they are not “getting it” or what exactly it is they are getting or not.
 It’s heard as concepts, a learning, a philosophy or psychology.
-However, what is needed is an unlearning: an unlearning of the forumlas for happiness we learned, the beliefs we picked up or arrived at, the habits we hold on to.
+However, what is needed is an unlearning: an unlearning of the formulas for happiness we learned, the beliefs we picked up or arrived at, the habits we hold on to.

 As one of my friends who does meditation groups likes to say, “It’s simple but not easy”.
 It’s not easy to let go of habits accumulated for ages.
 And the mind is stubborn.